sylvainksimo/WordPress-Website-Project/README.md

+# Purpose

-The goal of this project is to build a PHP Wordpress website with a MySQL database
+## The goal of this project is to build a PHP Wordpress website with a MySQL database

-My base OS is Windows 10, and I'll do the following steps to achieve my project:
+## My base OS is Windows 10, and I'll do the following steps to achieve my project:

-A> Install "Chocolatey" on the PC
+## A> Install "Chocolatey" on the PC

-B> From Chocolatey, install Virtual box, vagrant and Git
+## B> From Chocolatey, install Virtual box, vagrant and Git

-C> Create a VM with Ubuntu Linux as our Apache server and set up the IP address
+## C> Create a VM with Ubuntu Linux as our Apache server and set up the IP address

-D> Follow the steps from Ubuntu website to Install and configure WordPress
+## D> Follow the steps from Ubuntu website to Install and configure WordPress